mahAnuj/AnujBlogs/replit.md

 Admin dashboard: Must include published post management with edit and delete capabilities.
 Code cleanup: All Notion-related code removed from the project.
 Popular tags: AI (guaranteed), one famous frontend tag, one backend tag, and trending topics.
+Content storytelling: Blog content should tell a cohesive story with smooth transitions between sections.
+Target audience: Young developer community - content should create engagement and desire to read more.
+Enhancement approach: EnhanceAgent should work only on ReviewAgent feedback, not its own knowledge.

 ## System Architecture